Archive

 Explaining homicide to children and young people

-Telling a child or young person that their mum, dad, brother or sister has died is difficult enough, let alone telling them their loved one has been murdered.
-It can be tempting to shield them from the details of a violent death, however police and media involvement means that the ...
+Telling a child or young person that their important person has died is difficult enough, let alone telling them their loved one has been murdered.
+It can be tempting to shield them from the details of a violent death; however, police and media involvement means that the details will quickly ...

 Parent support a young person